 Growing up along the banks of Lake Erie I have let time roll away without realizing how much of it I have spent enjoying those in my family and friends and the coffeehouses and house parties and folk festivals that became a part of me.
 And especially now where my Facebook audience is my tabletop stage with sometimes immediate feedback with the songs and poems that I post. https://m.facebook.com/daviddaytondevine

 I had been blessed to be surrounded by a mother and a father who loved music and song.
-My father playing the guitar and teaching me to play and sing.
-And playing records by Hank Williams, Roger Miller, and many others and Mom reading me Mother Goose And Dr. Suess and playing her records Elvis Presley and Ray Charles to name a few that would later all influence my career in music.
+My father playing the guitar and teaching me to play and sing, and playing records by Hank Williams and Roger Miller, and many others and Mom reading me Mother Goose And Dr. Suess and playing her records Elvis Presley and Ray Charles that would later influence my career in my writing and my love of music and song.

 So far so good this year in 2019.
 I continue to produce more songs and poems.
 I look forward to finding a publisher and building a network in the music industry.
+Heading to Los Angeles to see my nephew a budding comedian who wanted me to come out and see what Los Angeles had to offer.
+I look forward to it!
 Stay Tuned!

 Sign up to hear from us about specials, sales, and events.